 From the statistical point of view, the fact that models with SYLLABLES population-level factors (Models 3-4) are significantly better describe the data than the intercept-only models with the same structure of the group-level factors (Models 5-6) also provides the evidence, that the length of an utterance is a factor, that significantly affects the speech rate.
 On the other hand, the value of the estimate, provided for the SYLLABLES factor by the Models 3-4 is 0.86 and 0.87 for lme4 Models 3 and 4 accordingly, and 0.87 for the brms Model 4, which is a highly consistent result.
 Here it is necessary to remember, that SYLLABLES factor was logarithmically transformed to gain the linear dependency between the speech rate and the length of an utterance (for more details, see the Materials chapter of the Methods section).
 As it was logarithmically transformed, interpretation of the estimates in the following: when the length of an utterance increases by 1%, the speech rate increases by 0.86⋅0.01=0.0086 syllables per second (for lme4 Model 4).
 How to understand, whether this change is significant or not?

 To answer this question, I will return to the data and simulate the change of the length of an utterance for each of the observed lengths.
 Firstly, I identify all the possible lengths of an utterance, that were observed in the data.
 Secondly, I add to each length one syllable (as it is impossible to add less) and calculate by which amount of per cents did the length increase.
 Then, for each length, I calculate the mean speech rate, observed in the sample for this length and adjust this value by adding 0.0086⋅%ofthelengthchange syllables per second.
 Finally, I calculate, by which percent did the speech rate increased.
 To illustrate the procedure, let’s calculate the speech rate change for the length increase from 5 to 6 syllables.
 Change from 5 to 6 syllables is a 20% change.
 The mean speech rate for the 5-syllables-long utterances in the data is 3.132238 syllables per second.
 To adjust it, we need to add 0.0086⋅20=0.172 syllables per second to the rate and get 3.304238 syllables per second.
 Then we calculate the percentual difference: (3.304238 - 3.132238) / 3.132238 ⋅100% = 5.491281%.
 According to (Quené, 2008), this is a significant difference, as hearers can perceive the difference in the speech rate at the level of about 5%.
 The case is that the change from 5 to 6 syllables is the last change that can be precepted as all the changes with the higher lengths result into the change of the speech rate by less than the boundary 5%.
 All in all, it is only 14.6% of the total amount of observations.
-The Table N represents the calculation for the first ten changes.
-The whole table can be found in Appendix N.
+The Table 13 represents the calculation for the first ten changes.
+The whole Table can be found in Appendix 2.

-Table N. Calculation for speech rate change in accordance with the Model 3 predictor effect estimation.
+Table 13.
+The calculations for speech rate change in accordance with the Model 3 predictor effect estimation.